unwicked12/crm-dashboard/docs/HR_ACCESS_CHANGES.md

 ## User Access

 - **Regular Users**: Have access to the standard dashboard, schedule, knowledge base, etc.
 - **HR Users**: Have all the access of regular users, plus access to the HR Dashboard.
-HR users do not have access to the Manager Dashboard.
+HR users do not have access to the Manager Dashboard and will not see it in the sidebar navigation.
-- **Admin Users**: Have all the access of HR users, plus access to admin-specific features
+- **Admin Users**: Have all the access of HR users, plus access to admin-specific features and the Manager Dashboard.

 This hierarchical access structure ensures that users have the appropriate level of access based on their role in the organization.